mattjmcnaughton/blog/content/post/predictive-auto-scaling-in-kubernetes-thesis.md

 **predicted** resource utilization.
 The interval of time required for a replica pod to share in the computational work determines the interval into the future for which we predict.

+Working on this project was incredibly fulfilling and I'm so grateful to those who made it possible.